rlyshw/SyncGit/README.md

 >Your system needs to be accessible by github from the web.
 Make sure you are using an open port!

 6. Enter the secret value you provided to the command to begin with.
-REMEMBER this, you'll have to provide it to the gitsync script each time you rerun it.
+REMEMBER this, you'll have to provide it to the syncgit script each time you rerun it.
 7. click "Add Webhook".
 8. Done!
 Start rapidly developing/testing webapps in a near-production environment.